Edictum

 # newlines (\n, \r), path separators (/, \)

-This validation runs before the pipeline, before contracts, before session checks.
+This validation runs before the pipeline, before rulesets, before session checks.
 A malformed tool name never reaches the evaluation layer.

 Backend Errors